 WHA PASSIVE HOUSE1020 Legacy Way, Whistler, BC

-The development will be located in the Cheakamus Legacy Area, the same neighbourhood as two other Integra’s project built as part of Whistler Olympic Athletes’ Village.
+The development is located in the Cheakamus Legacy Area, the same neighbourhood as two other Integra’s project built as part of Whistler Olympic Athletes’ Village.

-The development proposal consists of 20 apartment units, which 100% will be rental units operated by the Whister Housing Authority.
+The apartment consists of 20 rental units to be operated by the Whister Housing Authority.
 With the benefit of buildings built to the Passive House standard, this building will have an extremely low life cycle cost for heating, cooling and overall electricity.
 In return, the WHA will be able to maintain the building at a lower cost.
 This will translate to lower rent costs for the local employees.

 The massing of the building was important in establishing the overall scale of the development within the neighbourhood while maintaining compactness to achieve Passive House standards.
 The building is clad mostly in white and grey cementicious panels.